cyberark/BlobHunter/README.md

 # BlobHunter

 A tool for scanning Azure blob storage accounts for publicly opened blobs.
-BlobHunter is a part of  "Hunting Blobs For Fun And Glory" research:
+BlobHunter is a part of  "Hunting Azure Blobs Exposes Millions of Sensitive Files" research:

 <!--- {TODO: add here link to blog-post.} -->